akkartik/mu/Readme.md

 make sense for your specific program.
 If it makes sense to perform different checks in different parts of your program, you'll be able to do that.

-To summarize: Mu instructions have multiple ingredient and result reagents.
+To summarize: Mu instructions have multiple ingredient and product reagents.
 Values can have multiple rows separated by slashes, and rows can have multiple columns separated by colons.
 The address of a reagent is always in the very first column of the first row of its 'table'.
 You can visualize the last